JeffreyDCummings/Gaia_Cluster_Search/README.md

 cluster_hdbscan.py:
 With the input cluster field csv, the stellar parameters (RA, DEC, distance, and 2D proper motions) are scaled for a more appropriate dimension for clustering.
 Additionally, RA is wrapped around if necessary.
-These are input to the HDBSCAN method, and the clustering result and membership probability are created and added to the dataframe.
+These are input to the HDBSCAN method, and the clustering results and membership probabilities are created and added to the dataframe.
 The selected cluster number's data is output to a csv file for future analysis.
 Lastly, this entire dataframe and whether the membership probability is desired to be displayed is input into our defined clusterplot method.

 cluster_plot.py:
-This method plots the important output information for each cluster that passes the necessary proper motion distribution cut (e.g., Each dimensions PM IQR in physical space is less than 3 km/s).
+This method plots the important output information for each cluster that passes the necessary proper motion distribution cut (e.g., Each dimensions PM IQR in physical space is less than 3 km/s), the distance distribution cut (distance IQR less than 300 pc), and a check that at least not more than 80% of the clustered stars have M_G fainter than 10.
 These clusters are color coded and plotted in proper motion space, scaled RA and DEC space, distance, and M_G and bp-rp space.
 If membership probabilities are requested, a color map is applied to each cluster's data points to represent these probabilities.
 A different figure window is produced for each cluster and their members are given larger data size relative to the other clusters/nonclustered data for clarity/comparison.
+Lastly, if a 3D plot is requested, each cluster has an additional plot window centered on its 3D spatial information, and all other nearby clusters are shown for reference.

 cluster_hdbscan_wdsearch.py:
 This program is a variant of cluster_hdbscan.py that performs that same analysis while also checking if clusters that are consistent with